-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Preston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Preston is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Preston who work in sales jobs (12.67%), healthcare (12.67%), and office and administrative support (9.91%).
+Unlike some towns, Preston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Preston are a mix of both white- and blue-collar jobs.
+Overall, Preston is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Preston who work in management occupations (12.21%), office and administrative support (10.65%), and personal care services (10.39%).

 Preston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Preston in 2010 was $23,015, which is low income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $92,060 for a family of four.
+The per capita income in Preston in 2018 was $32,041, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $128,164 for a family of four.
 However, Preston contains both very wealthy and poor people as well.

+Preston is a somewhat ethnically-diverse town.
 The people who call Preston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Preston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Preston include English, Irish, Italian, and Swedish.
+Important ancestries of people in Preston include English, German, Irish, Polish, and Scots-Irish.

 The most common language spoken in Preston is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Spanish and Italian.